CMB27/Nano2UNO-Adapter-3V3/README.md

 7. J7 (ICSP Header)
    - Place the pin header.
    - Tack solder one pin.
 I like to solder one of the corners.
-     Be carful when soldeing this component; it has a lot of exposed metal that can burn you when heated by a soldering iron.
+     Be careful when soldering this component; it has a lot of exposed metal that can burn you when heated by a soldering iron.
    - Check that the part is straight and seated correctly.
    - Solder the remaining pins.

 8. J1, J2, J3, and J4 (Arduino UNO Interface)
-   - If you have a shield for the Arduino UNO, place the socket headers on its pins, then place the socket headr pins through the holes on the Nano2UNO circuit board.
+   - If you have a shield for the Arduino UNO, place the socket headers on its pins, then place the socket header pins through the holes on the Nano2UNO circuit board.
      This will make it easier and faster to install the sockets.
      If you don't have a shield you will likely need to install the sockets one at a time.
-   - Carfully flip the board over the board, holding the socket headers in place.
+   - Carefully flip the board over the board, holding the socket headers in place.
    - Tack solder the end pins of the socket headers.
    - Check that the socket headers are straight and seated correctly.
    - Once the headers are straight, solder the remaining pins.
    - If you used a shield, remove it now.

-9. Clean the flux off of the board.
+9. Clean the flux off board
    If all the flux you used to assemble the board, including the flux in the solder, is of the no-clean variety you can skip this step.
-   I usually use water soluable flux.
+   I usually use water soluble flux.
 If you use a different kind of flux, the following methods may not work.
-   - Use isopropyl alcohol with a toothprush to remove the bulk of the flux.
+   - Use isopropyl alcohol with a toothbrush to remove the bulk of the flux.
-   - Clean the board with dish soap and warm water using the same toothbush.
+   - Clean the board with dish soap and warm water using the same toothbrush.
-   - Dry the board thorougly.
+   - Dry the board thoroughly.
 I like to use compressed air for this step.